JHP2101/Gerrymandering-Final/CSV/Overall Block Groups CSV/README.md

 - `1.50-1.84`: 1.50-1.84 Ratio of Income to Poverty Level in the Past 12 Months, population in 2010 Census
 - `1.85-1.99`: 1.85-1.99 Ratio of Income to Poverty Level in the Past 12 Months, population in 2010 Census
 - `>2.00`: >2.00 Ratio of Income to Poverty Level in the Past 12 Months, population in 2010 Census
+- `TOT_INCOME_POP`: Population 15 years and over in 2010 Census
+- `TOTHOUS`: Number of households in 2010 Census
+- `INCOME`: Aggregate income in the past 12 months (in 2010 inflation-adjusted dollars) in 2010 Census
 - `TOT K-5 (Modified)`: Scaled 5 to 9 years population in 2010 Census
 - `TOT 6-8 (Modified)`: Scaled 10 to 14 years population in 2010 Census
 - `TOT ELEM (Modified)`: Scaled 5 to 14 years population in 2010 Census